Little Obama

-Obama Anak Menteng (also known as Little Obama) is a 2010 biopic drama film written and directed by Indonesian author Damien Dematra in collaboration with John de Rantau.
+Little Obama (Indonesian: Obama Anak Menteng, Obama, the Menteng Kid) is a 2010 biopic drama film written and directed by Indonesian author Damien Dematra in collaboration with John de Rantau.
 The film is based on Dematra's novel by the same name.
-Both the book and the film are a fictionalized account of the childhood of Barack Obama, the 44th President of the United States, who lived in Indonesia from 1967 to 1971.
+Both the book and the film are a fictionalized account of the childhood of Barack "Barry" Obama, the 44th President of the United States, who lived in Indonesia from 1967 to 1971.

 Plot

 Barack "Barry" Obama (Hasan Faruq Ali) moves with his mother Ann Dunham (Cara Lachelle) and stepfather Lolo Soetoro (Radhit Syam) from Menteng to another suburb in Jakarta, Indonesia.
 Barry befriends two neighborhood children, Slamet (Angga Putra) and Yuniardi, by playing ping pong.
 He makes more friends at his school.
 Although his Indonesian is fluent, the other children find Barry strange ("aneh") because of his long nose, curly hair, and black skin.
 Most can overcome this difference, but the local bully Carut (Yehuda Rumbindi) confronts Obama.
 The two, and their groups of friends, fight.
 Barry returns home with a bruised face.

 Lolo teaches Barry to box with the help of the effeminate, cross-dressing manservant Turdi (Teuku Zacky).
 Ann, however, dislikes violence and begins to consider Indonesia a poor place to raise her son.
 When Barry is playing marbles with his friends, Carut comes with his gang and disrupts the game.
 In the resulting brawl, Barry punches Carut and pushes his face in the wet mud, humiliating the bully.
 As Lolo and Turdi praise Barry, Ann tells him that he should apologize to Carut.
 This advice, which Barry and Lolo reject, leads to a series of fights between Barry's parents.

 Carut then challenges Barry and his friends to a game of soccer, with a cash prize for the winners.
 Lolo and Turdi begin training the boys so that they can win; Turdi also teaches the girls how to be cheerleaders.
 As the game approaches, Barry cuts his leg on a barbed wire fence and is rushed to the local clinic, where the nurses and doctors are unwilling to treat him unless he waits in the long line for his turn.
 Disgusted, she calls her father in Hawaii and tells him they will be sending Barry there, hoping to give him a better chance for success.

 On the day of the game, Barry has trouble running but is able to lead his team to victory.
 After seeing Carut's disappointment, Barry and his team talk to the bully and give him the prize money.
 Barry further apologizes to him, and the two groups are able to be friends.
 When Barry returns home, his mother tells him that he will be returning to Hawaii to live with his grandparents.
 Although devastated, Barry listens.
 His only regret before leaving is being unable to say goodbye to Slamet.

 Twenty-six years later, Barry is inaugurated as President of the United States.
 Slamet watches on television, recalling his childhood with the new president.